 - Comb your hair before washing it.
 Shampooing then causes fewer tangles and knots.

 - Never rub your hair when towelling it dry.
 Instead, press a towel against the top of your hair and push it slowly toward the tips of your hair.
-This absorbs the water and maintains a smooth dandruff layer.
+This absorbs the water and maintains a smooth cuticle layer.

 - Let your hair down at home: Be gentle with your hair by avoiding hairdos like ponytails, pigtails or braids.
 Wear an Alice band (avoid hair bands made of plastic) if you don’t like your hair hanging in your face.

 - Allow your hair to air-dry as often as possible.